transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 Because the console gives a single user the ability to own and control several organizations, you must specify the organization you are using when you sign a channel update in the **Channel updater organization** section.
 If you own more than one organization in this channel, you may choose any of the organizations you own in the channel to sign with.
 Depending on the **channel update policy** you've selected, you may get a notification asking you to sign the request as one or more of the other organizations you own.

 Note that if you are attempting to change any parameter that requires the signature of ordering service admins (for example, the **Block cutting parameters** ) and are one of the ordering service admins on this channel, you will see a field for the ordering service organization.
 Select the MSP of the relevant ordering service organization from the drop-down list.
-If you are not an admin of the ordering service organization, you can still make a request to change one of the block cutting parameters, but the request will be sent, and will need to be signed, by an ordering service admin.
+If you are not an admin of the ordering service organization, you can still make a request to change one of the block cutting parameters, but the request will need to be signed by an ordering service admin.

 #### General options
 {: #ibp-console-govern-update-channel-available-parameters-general}